NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 #### A 1000 year Flood!!!
 Understanding Return Periods

 When talking about major disturbance events we often hear "It was a 1000-year flood" or "That was a 100-year storm".
 What does this really mean?

 <div id="ds-dataTip" markdown="1">

 **Definition:** A **return interval** is the likelihood, a statistical measurement, of how often an event will occur for a given area.

 </div>

 Check out this
-<a href="https://weather.com/news/weather/video/1000-year-flood-explained" target="_blank">video explanation from The Weather Channel </a>
+<a href="https://www.youtube.com/watch?v=Qk4z2H6sSxs" target="_blank">video explanation from NSF NCAR & UCAR Science Education </a>
 on how return intervals are calculated and what they mean to us.

-And it isn't just floods, major hurricanes are forecast to strike New Orleans, Louisiana once every
+And it isn't just floods, major hurricanes are forecast to strike New Orleans, Louisiana once every 20 years.
-<a href="http://climatica.org.uk/climate-science-information/return-periods-extreme-events" target="_blank"> 20 years</a>.
 Yet in 2005 New Orleans was pummeled by 4 hurricanes and 1 tropical storm.
 Hurricane Cindy in July 2013 caused the worst black out in New Orleans for 40 years.
 Eight weeks later Hurricane Katrina came ashore over New Orleans, changed the landscape of the city and became the costliest natural disaster to date in the United States.
 It was frequently called a 100-year storm.

 If we say the return period is 20 years then how did 4 hurricanes strike New Orleans in 1 year?

 The return period of extreme events is also referred to as _recurrence_ _interval_.
 It is an estimate of the likelihood of an extreme event